At least 1 dead in Florida as storms continue to pummel the South. DeSantis declares emergency

 Also Thursday, the weather service reported a hurricane-force wind gust of 76 mph (122 kph) in Autauga County, Alabama.
 And one person was injured in Rankin County, Mississippi, after a tree fell crashing onto a home, according to weather service damage reports.

-Since Monday, 39 states have been under threat of severe weather and at least four people have died.
+Since Monday, 39 states have been under threat of severe weather.
 On Wednesday and Thursday, about 220 million people were under some sort of severe weather risk, said Matthew Elliott, a Storm Prediction Center forecaster.

 The weather comes on the heels of a stormy April in which the U.S. had 300 confirmed tornadoes, the second-most on record for the month and the most since 2011.
 Both the Plains and Midwest have been hammered by tornadoes this spring.